Wholly pie! Pumpkin Apple Pie was a request from my college roommate and friend.

 - In a small food processor, blend pecans to a paste.
-Add flour, butter, salt and brown sugar.
+Add flour, butter, salt, brown sugar and heavy cream.
 Pulse until combined and formed into a crumble mixture.
 Slowly add chilled water, 1 tablespoon at a time, until a dough is formed.

 - Turn dough out on a floured surface and form into a disc.
 Wrap in plastic wrap and place in freezer for 30 minutes.

 - Return dough to a floured surface.
 Roll out into a large circle.
 Roll up on a rolling pin to easily lay into deep dish pie plate.

 - Using your fingers gently press the pie crust into all crevices.
 Using a your thumb and forefingers, pinch together edges to form a scalloped rim or make no rim at all if you plan to use decorative shapes from pre-made pie crust.

 - Place pie weights on the inside or pierce generously with a fork to prevent bubbling.
 Bake for 20 minutes.
 Remove and set aside to cool.

 - Place all pumpkin puree into a large mixing bowl or the bowl of a stand mixer fitted with a paddle attachment.
 Combine with pumpkin pie spice, sugar, salt, egg, evaporated milk, melted butter and vanilla, combining well.
 Refrigerate.